tgirke/GEN242-2021/content/en/about/introduction.md

 course projects focusing on data analysis programming of next generation genome data using command-line tools on a computer cluster and the programming environment R.

+## Special Topics

+Depending on student interests, one or more specialty topics may be included, such as the analysis of single cell (_e.g._ scRNA-Seq) or multi-omics data, or the development of an analysis tool including Shiny Apps.

 ## Who should take this class?

 Students with a strong interest and motivation in acquiring the skills required for mastering